 This tasty and versatile sauce combines two of my favorite ingredients – peanut butter and coconut milk.

 Interestingly enough, both key ingredients are called “nuts”, even though neither one is!
-The peanut is actually a type of legume in which the pod matures underground, unlike the nuts we know, which grow on trees.
+The peanut is actually a type of legume in which the pod matures underground, unlike most of the nuts we know, which grow on trees.
 The coconut does grow on a tree, but is actually a drupe and again, not a nut.
 Who knows, maybe that’s why they match so well together?

 Serve with grilled or roasted meats, seafood, tofu, steamed or fresh vegetables, rice noodles… Perfect for 4th of July BBQ weekend. :-)